steam-sales-prediction/project/report/report.md

 #### Data Visualization

-The dataset demonstrates a notable class imbalance.To mitigate this issue, we employed specific strategies in our modeling process.
+The dataset demonstrates a notable class imbalance.
+To mitigate this issue, we employed specific strategies in our modeling process.

 We incorporated class weight adjustments into our models to account for the imbalance.
-Specifically, We used the `class_weight='balanced'` parameter in the following algorithms:
+Specifically, we used the `class_weight='balanced'` parameter in the following algorithms:

 - **Logistic Regression**
 - **LinearSVC**